Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Convert any document to another format without storing a template.'
-It also distinguishes from sibling tool render_document by specifying when that alternative is appropriate.
+The description clearly specifies the action: 'Convert any document to another format without storing a template.'
+It lists over 100 format combinations and provides numerous concrete examples, making the tool's purpose unmistakable.
+It also explicitly distinguishes itself from the sibling tool render_document by describing when to use the alternative (data injection, translations, batch generation).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.